 Contact: Val Stori, Val@cleanegroup.org

-Offshore wind presents one of the country’s most significant renewable energy resources, with a near-term potential to transform the Atlantic states’ energy portfolio, create an entirely new clean energy industry sector, meet aggressive state renewable energy policy goals, and reduce carbon emissions at a significant scale.
-Offshore wind is a very large resource, is adjacent to major U.S. load centers (reducing transmission investment costs), can be deployed now, appears to pose minimal environmental risk, and has great potential for achieving cost reductions in a reasonable timeframe to achieve competitiveness with other energy resources.
+Offshore wind presents one of the country’s most significant renewable energy resources.
+It has the potential to transform the Atlantic Coast energy portfolio, create a new clean energy industry sector, meet aggressive state renewable energy policy goals, and reduce carbon emissions and ocean acidification at a significant scale.